 Note: BTC has not made a determination that the Nursing Assistant curriculum meets educational requirements for licensure/certification outside of Washington State.
 We encourage students who plan to work out-of-state to check relevant local licensure/certification requirements.

-Students are admitted in Fall, Winter, Spring and Summer quarters on a space available basis.
+Students are typically admitted in Fall, Winter, Spring and some Summer quarters on a space available basis.
+Please be aware that this is not an online program.

-CPR class (AHA BLS Healthcare Provider) and 7-hour HIV/AIDS Education are now included in the Nursing Assistant Program!
-Students do NOT need to register for these in addition to NA 101 & NA 102.
+CPR class (AHA BLS Healthcare Provider) is included in the Nursing Assistant Program!
+Students do NOT need to register for a CPR course in addition to NA 101 & NA 102.
 Email nursing@btc.edu if you have questions.

 Employment of nursing assistants is expected to increase.
 Employment of nursing assistants is expected to grow much faster than the average for all occupations in response to an emphasis on rehabilitation and the long-term care needs of a rapidly aging population.